Two key components help ensure the efficient and effective assessment of job applicants:

 Some typical scales include:

-- A more elaborate choice of “Excellent,” “Good,” “Fair,” “Deficient,” and “No Evidence” rankings (e.g., using all five “stars” in Interfolio).
+- A more elaborate choice of “Excellent,” “Good,” “Fair,” “Deficient,” and “No Evidence” or similar rankings (e.g., using all five “stars” in Interfolio).
 Finer distinctions may require “norming” exercises to ensure diverse committee members employ the scale in similar ways.

 A range of sample assessment rubrics are available in the Toolkit.